 In any case, I hope this clarifies my original communication and you got something out of my thoughts on how to tell someone they’re wrong.

-For more information on communication skills and techniques like I’ve described above, see my Ultimate Consultant Toolkit - Module 11 (The Psychology of Influence) and Module 9 (How to Manage People in Consulting and Industry); and my Consulting & Industry Toolkit - Module 3 (How to Navigate Corporate Politics).
+For more information on communication skills and techniques like I’ve described above, see my Ultimate Consultant Toolkit - Module 11 (The Psychology of Influence) and Module 9 (How to Manage People in Consulting and Industry).